eljefe6a/nfldata/README.md

 Run the PlayByPlayDriver on the play by data data.
 Run the ArrestJoinDriver on the data from PlayByPlayDriver.
+Put the stadiums.csv in HDFS in a directory called stadium.
+Put the 173328.csv in HDFS in a directory called weather.
 In Hive, run playbyplay_tablecreate.hql.
 In Hive, run playbyplay_join.hql.
 Query and have fun!